Skip to content

 Terminal window

-# Build sysmodule
+# Build sysmodule + overlay + dist ZIP

-docker-compose run --rm build
+docker compose run --rm build

 # Run tests

-docker-compose run --rm test
+docker compose run --rm test

 ryu_ldn_nx/